Professional Development Workshops:

 Institutional empathy must live at the core of our museum practice – exhibition and new media design; inclusive and diverse exhibition design and programming in terms of race, ethnicity, accessibility, and sexual orientation; immediate and effective responses to crises in the local community.

-New Honor Roll honoree: The Oakland Museum
+New Honor Roll honoree: Canadian Museum of Immigration

 Empathy: the action of understanding, being aware of, being sensitive to, and vicariously experiencing the feelings, thoughts, and experience of another of either the past or present without having the feelings, thoughts, and experience fully communicated in an objectively explicit manner.